-The system is considered to have reached the end of its life and replacement is planned over FY2018 and FY2019.
-A replacement system has been formally selected and this will be implemented once the new Gas Transmission Access Code has been approved by the GIC.
+The system is considered to have reached the end of its life and replacement is planned over the next years.
+A replacement system has been formally selected, and this will be implemented to support the new Gas Transmission Access Code (GTAC) which was approved by the Gas Industry Company (GIC) in FY2019.
+The GTAC is a transformational strategic initiative for the New Zealand gas industry as once implemented, access to the transmission network will be under a single code.
+Currently access is either under the Maui Pipeline Operating Code or the Vector Transmission Code.